ssbsukirat/medicine/Cardinal/Renal and Urinary Tract/Electrolyte/Sodium.md

 	- subclinical volume expanded
 	- AVP escape --> limit DCT transport --> maintain hypervolemic steady state
 	- uric acid --> low (reduced PCT due to increased DCT na-cl and water resorption )
+	- Causes
+		- Tb, pneumonia , Pleural effusion
+		- CNS --> tumour , SAH, meningitis
+		- Malignancy
+			- m/c small cell lung ca (75% of malignancy associated )
+		- Drugs --> SSRIs
+### Low Solute intake
+- alcoholic with sole intake beer --> beer potomania
+- extreme vegetation diets
+- very low urine osmolality (<100–200 mOsm/kg) with a urine Na+ concentration that is <10–20 mM
+- AVP levels have not been reported in patients with beer potomania but are expected to be suppressed or rapidly suppressible with saline hydration
+- overly rapid correction in plasma Na+ concentration that can be seen with saline hydration
+-